0xMark1e/Auto-Wand-Skyblock/README.md

 ## Credits

-Built with the help of [Claude Code](https://claude.com/claude-code).
+Built with the help of [Claude Code](https://claude.com/claude-code). ( yes i still know how to code, but this project doesnt need safety / optimisation )

 ## License